mm/heartbridge/README.md

 * ```--port```: Set the port to listen for HTTP requests on.
 Defaults to 8888.

 ## Notes

+### Motivation for this project

+Combined with an Apple Watch, the iOS Health app contains a wealth of heart rate and other health readings.
+I always found these readings a little difficult to play with in the Health app, and couldn't find a way to easily export them to a format I could manipulate/visualize the readings using (like a JSON or CSV file).

+Fortunately with the [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app, accessing this data is a lot easier.
+This combines a shortcut with a quick HTTP endpoint to transfer heart rate data from your iOS device to your Mac or PC.
+It was a fun little experiment for me to see how these two could work together.

 ### Shortcuts data format